jodafons/orchestra/orchestra/README.md

 - Click on connect.
 Now you will be able to administrate the database using the pgadmin web browser interface.

-# How to launch and configure the Orchestra:
+# How to Configure Orchestra:

 ## Create the orchestra database:

 To write the database objects, create the list of users and the list of machines you must run the script in `orchestra/orchestra/python/db/models/init_rancher.py`.
 If you have an database installed at the postgres server, you must remove all tables using the pgadmin first otherwise you will not be able to run this script.

-## Configure the nodes that will be used bu the orchestra:
+## Configure the nodes that will be used into the orchestra:

 On your local pgadmin console connect with the LPS database.
 After you stablish one connection click in `Tools->QueryTool` on top of the dashboard.
 This will open the query editor.
 To access all config nodes run this command: